mcatanzaro2024/Thermal-ML-Public-Version/README.md

 Public version of my Thermal ML
 Copied on 2/13/2023 as to provide a Copy to Marcus DK

+(Open the file to see the useful formatting)

 Possibly Worthy to look at files (4 main files) /Strat3